This function finds communities in a (un)weighted undirected network based on the Leiden algorithm of Traag, van Eck & Waltman.

 character

-indicating what types of nodes ("sites", "species" or "both") should be returned in the output (return_node_type = "both"
+indicating what types of nodes ("site", "species", or "both") should be returned in the output ("both"

 by default).- algorithm_in_output